 While there are limited Buzzsumo features available for free, you’ll have to sign up for the full functionality.
 Buzzsumo also includes trending content tracking.
 Buzzsumo plans start at $79 per month.

-Social Animal offers a number of ways to work with content.
 Its content curation tool monitors the keywords, authors, and domains you care about to give you an automatically updated list of the most relevant content.
 You can see and share this content in the online “mashboard”, and get a daily email summary.
-Social Animal starts at $49 per month.
+Social Animal starts at $41 per month.

 Crowdynews analyzes millions of articles and social media posts so it can deliver the best curated content in more than 25 languages.
 You can create real-time update streams on any topic and keep track of what’s trending.

 Plus Crowdynews will find social content to match the content you’ve already published, helping you to keep that content up to date and relevant.

 Curata always appears on any list of content curation tools.
 This content curation software lets you choose from a number of sources (blogs, latest news sites, authors, keywords, and more) to collate a list of relevant results.
 You can add your own commentary and imagery from their dashboard, then share or schedule.